catholicconnectmatrimony-sudo/matri/FEATURE-REFERENCE.md

 For AI-driven development (Cursor/Windsurf), implement features in this order:

 **Week 1-2 (Foundation):**
-- Authentication (Email/Password, Google OAuth)
+- Authentication (Email/Password only - Google OAuth deferred to Phase 2)
 - Basic Profile Creation (name, age, gender, community only)
 - Profile View (read-only, no photos yet)